 Beyond that, as indicated by the side box below, available PPM tools differ in many ways.
-In this part we explore some of these differences.
+In this part, we explore some of these differences.

 In addition to providing a repository for project data, nearly all PPM tools provide some project prioritization or portfolio optimization capability.
 The quality of this capability, however, differs dramatically.
 The simplest tools merely allow users to manually rank and/or select projects.
-Most tools go at least one step further and provide capability to score projects based on pre-specified or user-defined criteria.
-In many cases, however, project scoring is limited to subjective judgments regarding how well individual projects support corporate objectives and strategies (an approach commonly referred to as strategic alignment).
+Most tools go at least one step further and provide the capability to score projects based on pre-specified or user-defined project evaluation criteria.
+In many cases, however, project scoring is limited to subjective judgments regarding how well individual projects support corporate strategies (an approach commonly referred to as strategic alignment).
 Simple scoring methods are almost always inaccurate or biased and therefore incapable of identifying value maximizing project portfolios.

-As indicated in the tool table, some tools are intended for specific industries and types of project investments, whereas others are general-purpose.
+As indicated in the tools table, some tools are intended for specific industries and types of project investments, whereas others are general-purpose.
 Being advertised for a specific industry or type of project may mean that the tool incorporates specialized project evaluation logic appropriate for that industry or project type.
 Alternatively, it may merely mean that "templates" have been created that make it more convenient or easier to apply the vendor's generic logic to the specific types of projects common to that industry.
 Tools that are truly designed for specific industries build their methodology around the business processes, customer segments, and success factors specific to that industry.
 Specialized tools are more likely to incorporate models for estimating the benefits produced if the project is conducted (since the mechanisms by which projects create benefit will be industry- and project-type specific).

 A Tool Designed for IT Projects Is Not Likely to Work Well for Non-IT Projects